covcom/300CEM/Weeks_(old)/Week_07_Testing/README.md

 The test we did above used the Deadline constructor that doesn't require the Context input parameter.
 This is because Context is Android dependant we cannot run a test on local JVMs.
 The way to get around this, i.e. to test Android SDK dependant code, is to use a mocking framework called Mockito.

-1. Open build.gradle (Module: app), insert Mockito and Hamcrest dependencies into the dependencies configuration block
+1. Open build.gradle (Module: app), insert Mockito and Hamcrest dependencies into the dependencies configuration block (after line `testCompile 'junit:junit:4.12'`)

     ```xml
     testCompile 'org.mockito:mockito-core:1.10.19'